Alternating conditional expectations: Bivariate case

 where $\rho$ is Pearson correlation coefficient. $\rho^*(X, Y)$ is known as the maximal correlation between $X$ and $Y$.
 It can be used as a general measure of dependence.

-In the bivariate case, ACE algorithm can also be regarded as a method for estimating the maximal correlation between two variables.
+In the bivariate case, the ACE algorithm can also be regarded as a method for estimating the maximal correlation between two variables.

 Software implementation

-The ACE algorithm was developed in the context of known distributions.
-In practice, data distributions are seldom known and the conditional expectation should be estimated from data.
-R language has a package acepack which implements ACE algorithm.
-The following example shows its usage:
+The algorithm and software were developed as part of Project Orion.
+The R language has a package acepack which implements the ACE algorithm.
+The following example demonstrates its usage: